 Kent Hayden joined Pate Rehabilitation in 1991 and has served as president since 2002.
 He has a degree in business administration and extensive experience in the insurance industry.
 Kent is responsible for day-to-day administration of Pate Rehabilitation.
 He oversees multiple facilities in the Dallas/Fort Worth metroplex.
 Kent is a strong advocate for brain injury rehabilitation in the profession and in the community at large.

-Marilee Blackwell, MBA, CPA
+Marilee Hayden, MBA, CPA

 Vice President of Business Development